David-Rayner-GVC/HuvudmanResearchdataSe/README.md

 ## Roadmap
 Make web-app first, then start to develop more!

+Note that you don't need to actually ship the full dataset listing (metadata.csv) with the dashboard, you only need the pivot information from makeplot1.py!

-Ideas for the interactive dashboard! v1 as now, just be able to select publisher. radio-button from list? v1a - list publisher by popularity or alphabetical, or search.
+Ideas for the interactive dashboard!

+  - list publisher by popularity or alphabetical, or search.

-v2 - total (ie not by year)
+  - show as total (ie not by year)

-v3 - line plots by source as alternative to stacked bar chart
+  - line plots by source as alternative to stacked bar chart

+  - radio-buttons to select/deslect which Repositories are shown.